rajeshksv/AlfredExtensions/MessageToFriend/README.md

 * Send Gtalk Message/SMS to your contacts

 ### In the pipeline
+* Copy last message received in clipboard
 * Imessage Support
-* Duplicate Contacts appearing - Fixed to some extent.
-But have to foolproof it
-* Non ASCII/Special Character support for contacts
+* Non ASCII Character support for contacts
 * (Experimental) Whats App (with yowsup client), Facebook, Pushbullet, Mail and others support
 * (Experimental) Try decreasing number of steps to send message
+* Recommendations of message to be sent (May be current URL of google chrome or clipboard entries etc)
 * And more..... :)))